josephdviviano/epitome/README.md

 **basic: GLM, PLS, etc.**

 Here, we are interested in doing a set of basic tasks before running a GLM analysis on some task-based MRI design.
 We've already placed the anatomical and functional NIFTI (and .phys files, if appropriate) into their RUN folders and have run epitome run.
-Every run begins with init_epi
+Every run begins with `init_epi`.

     init_epi high 0 on alt+z off normal